hykilpikonna/TelegramChanApi/README.md

 This repo uses GitHub Pages and GitHub Actions to create an json API for a Telegram channel.

+## ⚠️ 302: MOVED PERMANENTLY ⚠️

+This script is no longer maintained, and the reworked version is moved to: [one-among-us/TelegramBackup](https://github.com/one-among-us/TelegramBackup).
+You can also check out an example backup repo using the reworked version here: [blog-data](https://github.com/hykilpikonna/blog-data)

+The reworked version supports many more features such as videos, animated stickers, gifs, custom emojis, polls, location/venue, and more.
+Please use that one instead.

 ## Usage

 1. Fork this repo